-Core Web Vitals is one of the biggest algorithm updates announced by Google.
-This is an important signal that Core Web Vitals can make a significant difference in the status of organic search results by improving the user experience.
+Google has already announced its biggest algorithm updates which focus on Core Web Vitals.
+This is an important signal that Core Web Vitals can make a significant difference in the status of organic search results.

 Core Web Vitals is a trending and important topic in the SEO industry right now.
 And as digital marketer, we must be hearing this term a few times a day.
 Core Web Vitals is an initiative by Google to provide a unified guide to the quality signals needed to provide a great web user experience.